 The Transitional Assistance Program (TAP) is an intensive five-day course designed to ease the transition of military personnel into civilian life.
-TAP workshops are facilitated regularly by DVOP and LVER staff at Hanscom Air Force Base in Bedford, Fort Devens in Acton, and the U.S. Coast Guard Base in Boston.
-TAP is available to transitioning military personnel and their family members who are within 12 months of separating or 24 months of separating from the military.
+TAP workshops are facilitated regularly by DVOP and LVER staff at Hanscom Air Force Base in Bedford, Fort Devens, and the U.S. Coast Guard Base in Boston.
+TAP is available to transitioning military personnel and their family members who are within 12 months of separating or 24 months of separating if retiring from the military.

-Division of Career Services 19 Staniford Street Boston, MA 02114 (617) 626-5337 www.mass.gov/dcs
+Department of Career Services

+19 Staniford Street Boston, MA 02114 Tel: 617-626-5300

+www.mass.gov/orgs/department-of-career-services

-Anti-discrimination protection
+Anti-discrimination Protection